tchaffee/odd-cafe/src/pages/blog/2019-06-07-javascript-and-scope-iv.md

 Both of the examples above are the *opposite* of what we saw for functions.
 Functions create a new scope for variables.
 Blocks do *not* create a new scope for variables declared with `var`.

-Did you know you can declare blocks all on their own without using an `if` or `for` statement or something else?
+Did you know you can declare blocks all on their own without using an `if` or `for` statement or anything else?
 I will leave you with this one final very simple example to help you memorize the rule: *blocks do not create a new scope for variables declared with `var`*.

 ```js
 var toto = 'wants';